Security on Cloud Pak for Data

 Multitenancy and network security

 Cloud Pak for Data is assessed for various Privacy and Compliance regulations.
 Cloud Pak for Data provides features that can be used by its customers in preparation for various privacy and compliance assessments.
 These features are not an exhaustive list.
-It is difficult to as amble such exhaustive list of features, since customers can choose and configure the features in many ways.
+It is difficult to assemble such an exhaustive list of features, since customers can choose and configure the features in many ways.
 Furthermore, Cloud Pak for Data can be used in various ways as a stand-alone product or with third-party applications and systems.

 Cloud Pak for Data is not aware of the nature of data that it is handling other than at a technical level (for example, encoding, data type, size).
 Therefore, Cloud Pak for Data can never be aware of the presence or lack of personal data.
 Customers must track whether personal information is present in the data that is being used by Cloud Pak for Data.